xevxx/Openlayers10AzurePlugin/README.md

 took code from https://github.com/azure-samples/azure-maps-openlayers/tree/main/

-and fought with an LLM for a few hours to get it to work (only as an incuded file(JS) as thats what i needed
+and fought with an LLM for a few hours to get it to work (only as an included file(JS) as thats what i needed)

-Alos only tested with subscription-key method not full auth.
+Also only tested with subscription-key method not full auth.

-Works fine with raster map tiles, havent tested, anything else
+Works fine with raster map tiles, havent tested anything else